Grade Level: 5 (5-7)

 Can you separate out the parts of a mixture or solution?
 Yes, you can!
 Often, you can separate a mixture by using a filter or screen.
 You can also try and change the phase of matter that the mixture or solution is in.
 Who can name the three phases of matter that we are referring to?
 (Answer: solid, liquid and gas.)
 An example of separating a solution using the phases of matter is evaporating the water from a saltwater solution.
 This is where we heat the liquid water into a gas, leaving only the salt behind.

 - What are some common solutions or mixtures that you know of?
-(Possible answers: powdered lemonade, Kool-Aid®, powdered iced tea, chocolate milk, gasoline, household cleaners, etc.)
+(Possible answers: Powdered lemonade, Kool-Aid®, powdered iced tea, chocolate milk, gasoline, household cleaners, etc.)

 Brainstorming Categories: Revisit the brainstormed list of mixtures and solutions from the Pre-Lesson Assessment.
 Have the students categorize the list into those which are mixtures and those which are solutions?

-Demonstration assessment: While performing the introduction demonstration, ask students what will happen when you add the various other items to the glasses of water.
+During Demo Predictions: While performing the introduction demonstration, ask students what will happen when you add the various other items to the glasses of water.
 Will you create solutions or mixtures?

 Lesson Summary Assessment